Opportunistic Relaying without CSI: Optimizing Variable-Rate HARQ: Introduction

 \section{Introduction}

-The ideas of cooperation and relaying were introduced as possible solutions to the problem of continuously increasing demand on reliable data transmission that the wireless communications are facing \cite{Sendonaris:2003}.
-In this work we focus on arguably the simplest scenario of one relay collaborating with the source to deliver the message to the destination, with the objective of increasing the throughput.

-Many previous works analyzed the relay-based cooperative communications assuming the transmitters know the \gls{csi} before the transmission occurs, e.g., \cite{Host:2005,Host:2002,Tuninetti:2011}.
-In particular, it was shown in \cite{Host:2005}\cite{Laneman10} that, in order to increase the achievable transmission rate, the source and the relay should optimize the shares of their transmission time.
+The ideas of cooperation and relaying were introduced as possible solutions to the continuously increasing demand on reliable data transmission that the wireless communication is facing \cite{Sendonaris:2003}.
+Many previous works analyzed the relay-based cooperative communications assuming the transmitters know the \gls{csi} before the transmission occurs, e.g., \cite{Host:2005,Tuninetti:2011}.
+In particular, it was shown in \cite{Host:2005,Laneman:2004} that, in order to increase the achievable transmission rate, the source and the relay should optimize the shares of their transmission time.
 In other words, the transmission \emph{rates} must vary from one transmission to another.
+In this work we focus on the opportunistic relaying scenario and present a low-complexity optimization framework for finding the throughput maximizing set of transmission rates for a truncated \gls{harq} process.
+We will further focus on throughput-optimal rate allocation solutions of one relay collaborating with the source to deliver the message to the destination.

 A more challenging scenario is the one in which the \gls{csi} is unknown to the transmitter and then, to deal with unavoidable outage, \gls{harq} may be used to increase the reliability of the transmission.
 Indeed, \gls{harq} is considered as a solution to make relay networks practical \cite{Zhao:2005,Iannello:2009} and relay-based \gls{harq} has received a considerable interest showing significant improvements over conventional multi-hop relaying protocols \cite{Agustin:2005,Stanojev:2006,Tomasin:2007,Zheng:2010,Zimmermann:2005}.
 In a relay-based \gls{harq} the transmission is done in two phases: \emph{broadcasting}, where the source transmits, and the \emph{relaying} where the relay takes the transmission over if the destination does not manage to decode the message.
 The number of transmission rounds in both phases is random but their total number may be limited (truncated).